 As many Americans will attest, “home, sweet home” isn’t always a stress-free zone.
 With April being Stress Awareness Month, Health Net is offering tips designed to reduce stress at home.
 Homegrown stress can be traced to numerous sources – a noisy environment, an unhappy spouse, financial worries, or even mundane domestic duties such as doing the laundry or mowing the lawn.
+This is how Flat belly tonic works as a healthy supplement.

 Stress is not a subject to be taken lightly.
 As Patricia Buss, M.D., medical and health care services operations officer for Health Net, Inc., explains, “Stress has been linked to a broad range of psychological and physical disorders.”